gerlichlab/hicognition/documentation/hugo-site/content/data_management/collections.md

 ## Managing collections

-In order to view your collections, you can hit the `Show Dataset Collections` button in the data management drawer:
+To view your collections, you can hit the `Show Dataset Collections` button in the data management drawer:

 ![show dataset collections menu](/docs/show_dataset_collections_menu.png)